seo4ajax/seo4ajax-cloudflare/README.md

 4. Click on `Save and Deploy`.

-5. Go to the `Workers` page in the console of Cloudflare and click on `Add route`.
+5. Go to the `Workers` page in the console of Cloudflare and click on `Triggers > Add route`.

 6. Set the `route` value to `example.com/*` where `example.com` is the domain name of your website.